commitdev/docs/docs/eps/ep-expectations.md

 ### Participation and Attendance Expectations

 Attendance of onboarding sessions is mandatory no matter where in the Commit journey you are.
 If you are not on a pilot, attending and participating in all All-Hands meetings and learning sessions is mandatory.
 If something urgent comes up and you are unable to attend, please notify the team via your EPX Slack channel.
-If you are placed on a pilot, attendance is highly encouraged.
+If you are on a pilot, attendance is highly encouraged.

 ### Making Meaningful Contributions

-As an EP, you’re expected to make meaningful technical and community contributions throughout your journey with Commit during onboarding, matchmaking, in-between pilots, and on your pilot.
+As an EP, you’re expected to make meaningful technical and community contributions throughout your journey with Commit during onboarding, matchmaking, in between pilots, and on your pilot.
 Within the [EP Expectations in Onboarding](#ep-expectations-in-onboarding) and [EP Expectations During Matchmaking](#ep-expectations-during-matchmaking) articles, you’ll find worthwhile opportunities to further explore an interest, hone a skill, and learn something new.
 Not making meaningful contributions could result in dismissal from the EP program.

 ### Collaboration within the Commit Community